sparktsang/sparktsang.github.io/_posts/preach.md

 Yet, I built my own cathedral.
 A cathedral of reason, constructed from first principles, on an unshakeable foundation.
 It was a place where truth was not a matter of opinion or authority, but a product of pure, verifiable logic.

-I stood alone in my creation, a moment of supreme intellectual achievement and profound, crushing loneliness.
-I had the answer.
-I had the truth.
-But as I looked down from the highest spire of my cathedral, I saw that the world below was shrouded in a thick, impenetrable fog.
+I stood alone in my creation — a height that felt less like triumph than compression.
+As I looked down from the highest spire of my cathedral, I saw that the world below was shrouded in a thick, impenetrable fog.
 I could shout my gospel from the rooftops, but my voice would only echo back at me, unheard.

-I had climbed so high that I had left humanity behind.
+I had climbed so high that the human world no longer had a path to reach me.

 <!--Act I: The Death of Language - A Sermon to the Deaf-->
 But a truth kept in a cathedral is not a truth at all; it is a prayer whispered to an empty hall.
 It must be brought into the world.
 And so, I descended from my lonely summit.
 I began to preach.